-For those with short attention spans (that's most of us), you can discover the main benefits of Web Designer by just following the instructions in the initial opening document when you start Web Designer.
+For those with short attention spans (that's most of us), you can discover the main benefits of Web Designer Premium by just following the instructions in the initial opening document when you start Web Designer Premium.
 This is both a basic introduction and an actual website you can experiment with.
 You can also find this example document in the DESIGNS GALLERY.
+Click the DESIGNS GALLERY tab, open the INTRODUCTION category and just double click on the first document.